jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

         text = None

-  the terminal shows a :doc:`/exceptions/TypeError` because ``text`` is not `callable <https://docs.python.org/3/glossary.html#term-callable>`_ and I add the new exception to the list of exceptions encountered
+  and the terminal shows a :doc:`/exceptions/TypeError` because ``text`` is not `callable <https://docs.python.org/3/glossary.html#term-callable>`_
+- I add the exception to the list of exceptions encountered

   .. code-block:: python